mcagriaktas/Kafka-Docker-Setup/README.md

-⚠️⚠️ Localhost connection is currently not working during the process. ⚠️⚠️
+⚠️⚠️ The producer and consumer connection to localhost is currently not working in the KRaft version.
+You can only use the `.sh` tools inside the container. ⚠️⚠️

 # Language and Systems Versions